 Have you ever got an SMS with a code of four to six digits to your phone?
-If you have been using mobile devices at least for the last decade, chances are that you are quite familiar with these five to six digits short codes.
+If you have been using mobile devices at least for the last decade, chances are that you are quite familiar with these codes.
 As soon as businesses realised the potential of smartphones, in particular text messaging, as an easy and far-reaching marketing tool, SMS short code became an indispensable part of text message marketing strategy.

 Currently, SMS short codes are broadly used by various types of businesses to send high-volume messages, raise brand awareness and reach customers faster than ever.
-Since SMS short code contains only 4-6 digits, it is easier for customers to remember them, engage and take actions immediately.
+Since this code contains only 4-6 digits, it is easier for customers to remember them, engage and take actions immediately.

 SMS Short Code Definition

-SMS short codes are a combination of digits, shorter than telephone numbers, that marketers use in their multimedia messaging system and short messaging service system.
+SMS short codes are a combination of digits, shorter than telephone numbers, that marketers use in their multimedia and short messaging service campaigns.
 The number of digits in an SMS vary from country to country.

 Short SMS codes are mainly embedded in promotional materials, such as TV ads, printed media, billboards, etc. The short-digit messages are also used for value-added services like charity donations, television contest voting, ordering services, confirmation of services, two-factor authentication and so on.
 Short code ideally fit bulk marketing SMS campaigns.